VytautasKaz/laravel-crud/README.md

     -   Add a new project.
     -   Update an existing project (change title).
-    -   Delete a project from the table.
+    -   Delete projects from the table.

 ## Launch instructions: